paiqo/Databricks-VSCode/README.md

 **Q:** What can I do if none of the tabs/browsers is showing anything?

 **A:** This is very likely an issue with the connection.
 Depending on the [Connection Manager](#connection-manager), please make sure that all relevant fields, especially `apiRootUrl` and `personalAccessToken` are set correctly.
-If you are sure th values are correct, please check the logs in the output window and filter for `paiqo.databricks-vscode` to see the log outputs for this extension.
+If you are sure the values are correct, please check the logs in the output window and filter for `paiqo.databricks-vscode` to see the log outputs for this extension.

 **Q:** My Personal Access Token (PAT) changed, how can I update my connection?